-Though their name may conjure up the image of a pumpkin patch, you can enjoy nutrient dense pumpkin seeds all year long!
+Though their name may conjure up the image of a pumpkin patch, you can enjoy nutrient-dense pumpkin seeds all year long!
 Roasted pumpkin seed kernels are a good source of protein with 3 grams per ¼ cup serving size (shelled), and they promote bone health with their high magnesium and vitamin K content.
 They also contribute a sweet, nutty flavor and chewy texture to a variety of dishes.

 15. Sesame Seeds

 Sesame seeds can be eaten whole or hulled.
 You can tell the difference between the two by their color — whole sesame seeds are light brown in color while the decorticated seeds are white.
-They’re fairly similar in nutritional value, containing 5 grams of protein per 3 tablespoon serving size.
+They’re fairly similar in nutritional value, containing 5 grams of protein per 3 tablespoons serving size.
 They’re great to throw on top of your meal or blend into a condiment like hummus.

-Buckwheat (actually a gluten free seed that doesn’t contain wheat) can be used and consumed like rice, or it can be processed into flour for healthful cooking and baking.
+Buckwheat (actually a gluten-free seed that doesn’t contain wheat) can be used and consumed like rice, or it can be processed into flour for healthful cooking and baking.
 Considered a pseudocereal, buckwheat contains about 6 grams of protein per ¼ cup serving size (dry).
-Buckwheat is also full of fiber, minerals and antioxidants, and it’s been shown to improve blood sugar control.
+Buckwheat is also full of fiber, minerals, and antioxidants, and it’s been shown to improve blood sugar control.

 Whether eaten in oatmeal or granola, oats are teeming with health benefits.
 In a single cup of this gluten-free whole grain, there are 6 grams of protein and 4 grams of fiber.
 What’s more, oats are rich in antioxidants, especially a group called avenanthramides that are thought to help lower blood pressure and produce anti-inflammatory and anti-itching effects.

 Believe it or not, quinoa is actually more closely related to spinach and beets than it is to a cereal or grain, meaning it’s quite good for the body.
-With 8 grams of protein per every 1 cup serving (cooked), it’s rich in manganese, magnesium and folate, making it a great nutrient dense addition to your meal.
+With 8 grams of protein per every 1 cup serving (cooked), it’s rich in manganese, magnesium, and folate, making it a great nutrient-dense addition to your meal.